crossroads/socket.io-webservice/readme.md

 * authUrl - this is the url the socketio webservice will use to retrieve the rooms the authenticated user belongs to, the client is required to provide the token `io("/newsite?token=12345")` on connection and will form part of the Authorization header that will be used when the request is made to authUrl
 * authScheme - is used as part of the Authorization header that will be sent to the authUrl
 * apiKey - used to authenticate requests when sending messages to clients via this webservice
-* userRoomPrefix - the prefix rooms belonging to a single user starts with, used for determining whether to enable handling connection reliability functionality
+* userRoomPrefix - the prefix rooms belonging to a single user starts with, used for determining whether to enable handling connection reliability functionality, if specified then every user must belong to a private room

 ## Development